Chapter One Hundred One

 She handled the abuse by accepting it.
 In her young mind, that was how it was.
 She was never allowed to go anyplace to see it wasn’t how it had to be.
 When she discovered that, something flooded her brain.
 She could eat nourishing food, sleep in a warm bed, not have to clean a house or a barn.
 Nobody would raise a voice to her, much less strike her.
 She got to learn, wear beautiful clothes and shiny accessories, to be a girl.
 From her first tour of our Greenwich Village condo years ago, she’s never stopped smiling, life remains an amazing wonder to her.

-I like to think Chloe’s smiles make up for the twins, I’ve never seen so much as a grin from either of them, Amaya’s sociability coaching excepted.
+I like to think Chloe’s smiles make up for the twins, I’ve hardly seen so much as a grin from either of them, Amaya’s sociability coaching excepted.
 They have a sense of humor, dry, sarcastic as a razor blade, but it’s there.
 There are no two more serious people on the planet, including Nikko, and it’s a stretch to get more serious than our samurai.

 “Hey Sis, back from Canada, no, at the condo, Chloe has TV appearances, the movie is out soon.”